 Be careful when crossing the street, and don't text and drive or walk

 - Motor vehicle accidents are a leading cause for death in young people.
 Look three times before crossing any street (yes, three times).
 Don't jaywalk (if you do, look three times before doing it).
 If you drive, put your phone on sleep mode while you're driving, so you're not tempted to text or even speak on the phone.
+Always wear a seatbelt.

 Take precautions to stay physically safe